paicaloid/BFF-api-services/README.md

 5. **Post Service**: Manages posts and comments.
 6. **Database**: Stores user and post data using Microsoft SQL Server.

+Note: API Documentation is available at `/docs` endpoint.

 ## Features
 - **User Authentication**: Secure login and token generation using OpenID Connect.
 - **Data Aggregation**: Combines data from multiple services into a single API response.
 - **Protected Endpoints**: Ensures that internal services are not directly accessible from the internet.

 ## Prerequisites